 Planter Umbrella Stand

 Just as humans flock to the patio tables with umbrellas for shade, your dog, too, can benefit from the shade created by an umbrella.
 But instead of the patio table serving as the umbrella stand, use a flower planter.
-A flower planter filled with top soil and gorgeous blooms allows you to get the umbrella closer to ground level where your pup plays, as well as a pleasing permanent fixture in your yard.
+A flower planter filled with topsoil and gorgeous blooms allows you to get the umbrella closer to ground level where your pup plays, as well as adding a pleasing permanent fixture in your yard.
 The planter umbrella stand is the perfect dog canopy for rain that will protect your beloved pet.

 Landscape Fabric Roof